Curriculum Master Business Informatics

 Learning Outcomes:

-The students learn about current application scenarios in the field of business informatics, reflect on the effects of the use of digital technologies together with those affected and stakeholders and are able to transform these insights into experiential knowledge for their future work.
+The alumni learn about current application scenarios in the field of business informatics, reflect on the effects of the use of digital technologies together with those affected and stakeholders and are able to transform these insights into experiential knowledge for their future work.

 Superior module: